trevstanhope/chractor/README.md

 # Chractor
-Embedded system for Cherokee XJ traction, suspension, and engine monitoring
+Embedded system for Cherokee XJ offroad management

+Some features which are possible to implement include:
+- lockable differentials
+- CAN monitoring
+- roll/pitch
+- axle articulation
+- additional temp sensors
+- e-fan override
+- light control
+- cameras

 ## Installation
 Install Debian Linux 8.3.0 (headless) to the device.